 At Minc Law, we will do all that’s in our power to identify the person who posted your identity and personal information online, and should we successfully identify them, we will work and fight to hold them accountable for the damages you have incurred.

-Reach out today to schedule a free, initial no-obligation consultation by calling us at (216) 373-7706,, or by scheduling a meeting online.
+Reach out today to schedule a free, initial no-obligation consultation by calling us at (216) 373-7706,, or by filling out our online contact form.